ath31st/management_control_system/README.md

 ## Services

+The services communicate with each other via HTTP and by sending messages via Kafka.
-Each of the backing services must be located using a statically defined route
+Each of the services located using a statically defined route and packed in a docker container.

 ### Gateway